Hot Degrees: Nutrition and Dietetics

 What Is Dietetics?

-Dietitians have a specific focus on how food and nutrition can impact one’s health whereas nutritionists have an overall broader scope of nutrition and health.
-Dietitians are to specialists as nutritionists are to general medicine.
+Dietitians focus specifically on how food and nutrition can impact one’s health, whereas nutritionists have a broader scope of nutrition and health.
+Dietitians are to specialists what nutritionists are to general medicine.

 Associate Degree in Nutrition and Dietetics